-- 1. Altering the value of CTL_TX_VL_LENGTH_MINUS1 and CTL_RX_VL_LENGTH_MINUS1 from the default value of 0x3FFF will violate the IEEE 802.3 spec. - 2.
-Decreasing the AM spacing will result in less than 100GE bandwidth being available on the link. - 3.
-This change can be made only in simulation.
-For a design to work in hardware, the default value of 0x3FFF must be used. - 4.
-Full rate simulation without the SIM_SPEED_UP option should still be run.
+- Altering the value of CTL_TX_VL_LENGTH_MINUS1 and CTL_RX_VL_LENGTH_MINUS1 from the default value of 0x3FFF will violate the IEEE 802.3 spec. - Decreasing the AM spacing will result in less than 100GE bandwidth being available on the link. - This change can be made only in simulation.
+For a design to work in hardware, the default value of 0x3FFF must be used. - Full rate simulation without the SIM_SPEED_UP option should still be run. - SIM_SPEED_UP is available only when running RTL simulations.
+The option is not available for post-synthesis or post-implementation simulations.